iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 Click the connect button in order to open serial communication between the Control Center and your module.

-If you successfully found and communicated with a module, you will see its information appear in the <Link to Information section DONT FORGET> box in the bottom left.
+If you successfully found and communicated with a module, you will see its information appear in the :ref:`Information section <information_box>` in the bottom left.
-You will also see the Module Connections <link to the module connections bit DONT FORGET> box list the number of detected modules as non-zero.
+You will also see the :ref:`Module Connections <module_connections>` box list the number of detected modules as non-zero.
-These will be covered more in <Connection Information in the GUI DONT FORGET>

 The CONNECT button now presents DISCONNECT.